 BEYOND MIS-EDUCATION - The Book

 Note: While some teachers are awful, some teachers are really wonderful.
-It's the luck of the draw, which type of teacher your child gets.
-You need to be involved enough to know which type your child has so you can either find ways to be supportive or take steps to remove your child from that class or school.
+Which type of teacher your child gets is basically the luck of the draw.
+You need to be involved enough to know which type of teacher your child has so you can either find ways to be supportive or take steps to remove your child from that class or school.

 "Your book gave me strength."